Frequently Asked Questions

 Each includes a regularly updated data inventory: find these inventories under the ‘data sharing’ heading for all our disease themes.
 We update these inventories every month, but we do sometimes have more data available that is not currently listed on our inventories, especially for malaria.
 If you’re interested in particular data that is not visible in our current inventory, email us at dataacccess@wwarn.org for a discussion.

-IDDO does not charge a fee or any other costs for accessing data hosted on the IDDO repository: all of the data we host is available free of charge to any legitimate not-for-profit researcher across the world, once our data application process has been completed.
+IDDO does not charge a fee or any other costs to not-for-profit researchers for accessing data hosted on the IDDO repository: all of the data we host is available free of charge to any legitimate not-for-profit researcher across the world, once our data application process has been completed.

 Full details of the conditions you must abide by when accessing data hosted by IDDO are in the IDDO Data Use Agreement: email us at info@iddo.org for this document.
 The IDDO Data Access Guidelines also have more on the factors we consider when agreeing to data access.